INFORMATION ABOUT NEW YORK COVERED BRIDGES:

 The next wooden truss design was a revolutionary improvement invented by William Howe in 1840.
 Howe’s truss design resembled Long’s truss design so much that Colonel Long claimed patent infringement for years.
 He never got any satisfaction from the patent office, for the ‘improvement’ Howe claimed was a real step forward in truss design. in Howe’s design, the upright wooden beams were replaced with iron rods in tension, and also lightened the weight of the truss significantly.
 These timber and iron trusses were widely used in the construction of railroad bridges, and could be constructed miles away, and loaded onto flat cars, and transported to the building sight.
 It was an early example of pre-fabrication at it’s best.
 In the United States, more Howe truss spans were built than any other wooden truss type.

 Today in New York State, all of these wooden truss designs are represented.
 Although a few additional replicas have been erected in recent years, only twenty-three Empire state covered bridges are considered Historic Authentic examples.
 Theodore Burr’s arch truss design is represented in the Hyde Hall, Salisbury Center and Perrines bridges.
 William Howe’s truss design is evident in the Jay, Buskirks and Rexleigh bridges.
 Colonel Steven Long’s truss design is used in the construction of the Downsville and Hamden bridges.
-Itiel Town’s lattice truss design bridges are the most prevalent in New York today.
+Ithiel Town’s lattice truss design bridges are the most prevalent in New York today.
 This truss design is used in the Beaverkill, Bendo, Lower Shavertown, Eagleville, Fitches, Grants Mills, Halls Mill, Newfield, Shushan, Van Tran Flat, and Olive/Turnwood bridges.
 The Copeland bridge uses a Queenpost truss design, and the Tappen and Forge bridges incorporate the Kingpost truss design.
 The shortest Historic covered bridge in the state is the Forge covered bridge at 27 feet long.
-Since the Blenheim bridge was lost in 2011, the longest covered bridge in the state is now the Jay bridge at 175 feet in length.
+Since the Blenheim bridge was rebuilt in 2019 it is now the longest covered bridge in the State at 210 feet.

 Wooden truss bridges at one time were numerous throughout the Empire State.
 Today, only 22 of these survivors of an era long since gone are still present.
 Fifteen of these covered wooden spans continue to serve in the capacity for which they were intended.
 The rest are either by-passed and preserved to some degree, or stand on private property.
 These testimonials of fine woodworking craftsmanship are a rare sight indeed.
 They should be preserved for future generations to appreciate.